Avg: 3.9 from 58 votes

 From here, there are still a lot of hard pitches but they are shorter and generally have more brief cruxes than the previous pitches.
 Put another way, this is basically the halfway point in terms of effort.

 P6 (5.12a, 90’, 11x bolts): Easier bottom leads to a cool, short boulder problem pulling the small bulge.
 Stance belay.

-P7 (5.11c, 70’, 9x bolts): Drop down and traverse left then back up (scary - if the bolt off the belay on this pitch is replaced it should be moved up and left a couple meters - it would still be easy to clip from the belay and would make this section much safer).
+P7 (5.11c, 70’, 9x bolts): Clip a bolt off the belay then drop down and traverse left then back up.
 There are a few good stances before busting a boulder problem traversing right, across a bulge, to a crack which is liebacked to the anchor.
 Poor stance belay.
 Hint: If you do it the way Honnold does it this pitch is 5.12, but there's a trick that makes this pitch much easier!

 The next two pitches ascend a beautiful grey slab dubbed "Homero's Finger".
 Link them to avoid a hanging belay, but prepare for battle.

 P8 (5.12a, 110’, 9x bolts): Climb some slightly steeper blocky rock (awesome and a taste of things to come) to a small roof.
 The crux is establishing over this roof - you can go left, right, or straight up.
 Climb a sustained thin face on immaculate rock.
 Poor stance belay.

 P9 (5.11b, 100’, 7x bolts): A hard move off the belay leads to incredible thin face climbing on perfect rock.
 Link with previous (P8) to avoid a hanging belay or next (P10) which is short and easy.
 Good ledge belay.